BartBruininks/mdvcontainment/README.md

 # MDVContainment
 **M**olecular **D**ynamics **V**oxel **Containment** yields a robust characterization of the inside and outside hierarchy for point clouds in periodic spaces (*e.g.* R^3/Z^3).

+Using a MDAnalysis supported structure file, bead selection and resolution, a density grid is created.
+This density grid is segmented using connected components and graph logic is utilized to solve the topological identification of inside and outside.
+This algorithm is applicable to both periodic and non-periodic segments.

 ![blobs_containment_small](https://github.com/BartBruininks/mdvcontainment/assets/1488903/be5fff63-a967-47c2-a933-a3ecb7dcd5de)

 **Figure 1 | Containment hierarchy in self-assembled acyl chain bicelles.** The main void (-2) is the most outside segment in this system.
 It containes three non-periodic segments (1,2,3), segment 1 is split over the periodic boundary.
 Segment 3 contains a piece of void itself (-2).
 In list notation we represent the graph as [-2 1 2 [3 -1]], where the first element in each list is the container of the following elements.